open-cluster-management-io/ocm/docs/helmAgentAddon.md

 ### Values definition
 #### Built-in values
-Addon built-in values
+AddOn built-in values
 * `Value.clusterName`
 * `Value.addonInstallNamespace`
-* `Value.hubKubeConfigSecret` (used when the addon is needed to registered to the Hub cluster)
+* `Value.hubKubeConfigSecret` (used when the AddOn is needed to register to the Hub cluster)

 Helm Chart built-in values
 * `Capabilities.KubeVersion` is the `ManagedCluster.Status.Version.Kubernetes`.
-* `Release.Name`  is the addon name.
+* `Release.Name`  is the AddOn name.
 * `Release.Namespace`  is the `addonInstallNamespace`.

 In the list of `GetValuesFuncs`, the values from the big index Func will override the one from low index Func.
 The built-in values will override the values got from the list of `GetValuesFuncs`.

+The Variable names in Values should begin with lowercase.
+So the best practice is to define a json struct for the values, and convert it to Values using the `JsonStructToValues`.

 #### Values from annotation of ManagedClusterAddon
-We support a helper `GetValuesFunc` named GetValuesFromAddonAnnotation which can get values from annotation of ManagedClusterAddon.
+We support a helper `GetValuesFunc` named `GetValuesFromAddonAnnotation` which can get values from annotation of ManagedClusterAddon.
-The key of the Helm Chart values in annotation is `addon.open-cluster-management.io/helmchart-values`, and the value should be a valid json string which has key-value format.
+The key of the Helm Chart values in annotation is `addon.open-cluster-management.io/values`, and the value should be a valid json string which has key-value format.